ThomasBuchinger/miq-flow/README.md

-# ManageIQ Automate GitOps Importer
+# ManageIQ Automate GitFlow Importer
 This command line utiity extends the default ManageIQ Automate Import/Export Scripts to work better in a git-based branching workflow (GitFlow).

 # The Problem